ch-amann/capsules/README.md

   <img src="./res/icon_background.png" alt="Capsules Logo" width="200"/>
 </p>

-Capsules is a powerful application for creating and managing secure application containers with full GUI support.
-Built on Podman's secure rootless container technology, it provides proper desktop integration and a security-first design.
-Think Docker, but with native desktop integration and without the daemon or root requirements.
+Capsules lets you run applications in secure, isolated containers while maintaining full graphical capabilities.
+Built on Podman's rootless container technology and Xpra's seamless X11 integration, it provides a secure sandbox environment with native desktop interaction.

+## 🎯 What It Does

+### Secure Application Sandboxing
+Run applications in isolated containers without sacrificing usability.
+Xpra provides seamless X11 forwarding, letting you interact with containerized applications as if they were running natively.

+### Template-Based Architecture
+Templates serve as efficient, read-only base images for your containers:
+- Create a template with your desired base system and applications
+- Spawn multiple capsules from a single template
+- Changes to templates automatically propagate to derived capsules
+- Capsules maintain isolation - changes in capsules don't affect the template
+- Save disk space through efficient filesystem sharing

 ## ✨ Key Features